kspswati/heart-health-risk-analysis/README.md

-# 🫀 AI-powered Health Risk Predictor
+# 🫀 AI-powered Heart Health Predictor

 This project uses open-source health data to build an interpretable machine learning model that predicts whether a patient is at risk of heart disease.
 The goal is to empower early screening and improve patient decision-making through data-driven insights.